I KEEP PRAYING…THEN…GO DO IT

 I wake up with good intentions, only by noon, I have yet to ask some one to help me with my problem.
 The day goes by and I am still where I was the night before because I did not follow through with my good intentions.
 I prayed, but that was all I did.
 I started the day with a lack of faith, in myself, and in those that could help me.
 I was afraid of being turned down.
 It is a sick feeling when I presume to fail before I do.
 What would Jesus recommend for my cure?

 Jesus’ disciples had a similar attitude and Jesus’ prescription was, “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 For everyone who asks receives; he who seeks finds; and to him who knocks, the door will be opened.
 Which of you, if his son asks for bread, will give him a stone?
 Or if he asks for a fish, will give him a snake?
 If you, then, though you are evil, know how to give good gifts to your children, how much more will your Father in heaven give good gifts to those who ask him!
-In everything, do to others what you would have them do to you, for this sums up the Law and the Prophets” (Mt.
-7:7-12).
+In everything, do to others what you would have them do to you, for this sums up the Law and the Prophets” (Matthew 7:7-12).

 I also had to learn to swallow my disappointment when my search did not immediately pay off.
 At times, patience came close to wearing me out.
 A little girl, about nine years old, colored a picture of a cat hanging from a limb off a tree for me.
 Underneath was this inscription, “Hang in there, Baby!”
 I hung it in several offices as I moved across country and later in our home.
 It is so much symbolic of what real life is about.
-The little girl was from a broken home.
+That little girl was from a broken home.
 Their father left his second wife and dumped her and her sister on her.
 Then he was running around on his motorcycle with a girl less than half his age.
 He told the girl that the children were hers and not his, the truth was that all the children were his from two women.
 The little girl was that cat which hung on, and so was I when I had to hang on for dear life, before I could be treated for severe burns.
 And the more I hung in, the more hope I projected to myself and to those who were caring for me.
 Several years after I had recovered, I returned to the place of the accident in order to thank the physician that hung in with me and he was delighted in having had a major part in my recovery.
 During my hospitalization, I asked many people for help, and not a one refused.
 In fact, some volunteered and became very attached to me.
 This was at a time when I could neither seek nor knock.
-Yes, there was and still is much goodness in the world; but, we must not give up on it.
+Yes, there was and there still is much goodness in the world, but we must not give up on it.
 We must also surround ourselves with people that will not shut the door on us.
-I found most of my help from people that lived the gospel and belonged to the body of Christ or a Church.
+I found most of my help from people that lived the Gospel and belonged to the Body of Christ or a Church.